flare-foundation/ftso-v2-provider-deployment/README.md

 The required contract invocation steps can be found in this [deployment task](https://github.com/flare-foundation/flare-smart-contracts-v2/blob/main/deployment/tasks/register-entities.ts#L33).
 You can check out the smart contract repo and run the task itself, or register accounts manually via the explorer UI link above.
 (It only needs to be done once).

+Additionally for fast updates:
-Additionally sortition key has to be generated for Fast Updates.
-You can read more [here](https://github.com/flare-foundation/fast-updates/tree/main/go-client).
+- Sortition key has to be generated (you can read more [here](https://github.com/flare-foundation/fast-updates/tree/main/go-client)).
 You can generate it using:
 ```
 docker run --rm ghcr.io/flare-foundation/fast-updates/go-client:latest keygen
 ```
+- Accounts for submission need to be generated and funded for gas prices.
+These can be any accounts not used for the 5 accounts above and don't need to be regsitered with the system in any way.
+We suggest using three to avoid nonce conflicts.
+You will need to pass their private keys in the `.env` file separated by commas.

 Instructions for the Hardhat deployment task:
 - Check out repo: https://github.com/flare-foundation/flare-smart-contracts-v2/